edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

   * **ip:** This lists the IP address that was used to contact CloudFlare for this request.
 We can use this value to determine whether the request was made over IPv4 or IPv6.
   * **visit_scheme:** This will tell you whether the request was made over HTTP or HTTPS.
 In case you serve traffic only over HTTPS, this is rather not interesting.
 Otherwise you could use it to determine the traffic split between visitor using an encrypted vs. un-encrypted connection.
   * **colo:** The CloudFlare Points-of-Presence (PoP), which served this traffic.
-In the <a href="https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/" target="_blank">previous post</a> you have already seen how to use this.
+In the [previous post](https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/) you have already seen how to use this.
   * **spdy:** The HTTP protocol version that was used to serve this content.
 Even though the key is called "spdy", the value can also indicate HTTP/2 via "h2" (as depicted above).
 A value of "3.1" will indicate SPDY/3.1 and "off" will indicate HTTP 1.x.

     It would make more sense to have the field "http" available with "http=h2" for HTTP/2, "http=spdy/3.1" for SPDY/3.1, and "http=http/1.x" for HTTP/1.x.
 But for now the "spdy" field is good enough.